S-mar-t/new-Repo/README.md

-# new-Repo
+For uploading data of PYcharm
-# for uploading data of PYcharm
+Admin - Zohaib Ahmed